jas0ns/vimEnv/README.md

 vimEnv
 ======

-Jason's .vimrc and vim plugins managed by pathogen located in .vim/
+Jason's `.vimrc` and vim plugins include NERDTree, YCM, vim-go, and CtrlP managed by pathogen located in `.vim/`.

 Installation
 ------